-The judgments, estimates, and assumptions that have a material impact on the amounts recognized in the consolidated financial statements of the Group are principally the same as the prior year.
-There is no material impact from the situation in Ukraine and the depreciation of yen.
-However, should the situation persist, it could result in such risks as major revisions of the carrying amounts of assets and liabilities in the following year and beyond.
+The judgments, estimates, and assumptions that have a material impact on the amounts recognized in the consolidated financial statements of the Group are principally the same as the fiscal year ended December 31, 2022.

 The following are considered to be the key accounting judgments, estimates and assumptions made in the preparation of the consolidated financial statements and are believed to be appropriate based upon currently available information.